sreehariX/h5-nextjs-frontend/README.md

 - **Vector Search**: Efficient information retrieval using ChromaDB
 - **Markdown Support**: Rich text formatting for announcements and FAQs

+## AI chatbot implementation
+- We have a ContentForRag.csv file which contains content about hostel then we vectorize them using gemini embeddings model
+- Then do a cosine similarity between the user and and the vectors we have
+- We pick the to 3 vectors and pass that vectors content to gemini flash model to get a summarized response
+- The content is breaked into chunks if it is above 2000 tokens because gemini embeddings model only accepts approx 2000 tokens
+- We get the most accuracy by doing this Retrieval-Augmented Generation (RAG) appraoch

 ## Tech Stack

 - **Frontend**: Next.js 14, Framer Motion, TailwindCSS